• Skip to main content

 January 1, 2026 by Hoops Rumors

-“[There’s] a plan in place for him to ramp up where he’s comfortable, where he’s confident, so that he can get back to playing the bulk minutes,” Pistons coach JB Bickerstaff recently said about Ivey.
+“[There’s] a plan in place for him to ramp up where he’s comfortable, where he’s confident, so that he can get back to playing the bulk minutes,” Pistons coach JB Bickerstaff recently said of Ivey.

 We have more from the Pistons: